Complete Golf Store Business Logo

 What Is the Best Size Screen for Golf Simulators?

-With the 14 feet, you can leave 6 feet back for the backswing, 7 to the screen, and 1 behind the screen.
+With 14 feet, you can leave 6 feet back for the backswing, 7 to the screen, and 1 behind the screen.

 Final Thoughts

-Although building a golf simulator can be a tedious job considering the various choices and features, we hope that you now have all the information required to make informed decisions by reading this post.
-Feel free to let us know your valuable comments and good luck!
+We hope that you now have all the information required to make informed decisions.
+Feel free to share your valuable comments and any questions you may still have.

 References: